Attending and speaking at meetings

 There is a Public Question Time at the start of Full Council meetings, apart from the Annual Meeting in May.
 There is also a Public Question Time at the start of all Cabinet meetings, and at the start of most committee meetings.

-You have up to two minutes to speak.
-Your question or statement must relate to the work of the Council or affect the city.
+Your question or statement must relate to the work of the council or affect the city.
 If it doesn’t, the Chair may disallow it.